Soup-tech/CTF/Guides/WindowsPrivEsc/README.md

 > .\winPEASany.exe quiet cmd systeminfo
 ```

-### accesschk.exe
-Old but trustworthy tool for checking user access control rights.
-You can use it to check whether a user or grup has access to files, directories, services, and registry keys.
-The downside is more recent versions of the program spawn a GUI "accept EULA" popup window.
-When using the command line, we have to use an older version which still has an /accepteula command line option.

 ## Kernel Exploits
 The kernel has complete control over the operating system.
 Exploiting a kernel vulnerability can result in execution as the SYSTEM user.